Food Poisoning vs Stomach Bug: How to Tell the Difference

 Causes of Stomach Virus

-• Norovirus: The most common cause of viral gastroenteritis in adults.
+• Norovirus: Most common cause in adults.

 Onset of Symptoms